horiaionut/jslibp2p-chat-tutorial/2/introduction.md

 * examples of it, how to construct it? bla bla

 ## Use of Multiadrs in our awesome-p2p-chat
-* Will help us exaclty locate the peer, such that we can send messages through transport.
+* Will help us exactly locate the peer, such that we can send messages through transport.